istresearch/scrapy-cluster/docs/topics/quickstart.rst

   #.
 After the scraped item is yielded to the Scrapy item pipeline, the Kafka Pipeline object will push the result back to Kafka
   #.
 The Kafka Dump utility will read from the resulting output topic, and print out the raw scrape object it received

-7) The Redis Monitor utility is useful for learning about your crawl while it is being processed and sitting in redis, so we will pick a larger site so we can see how it works (Note this requires a full deployment).
+7) The Redis Monitor utility is useful for learning about your crawl while it is being processed and sitting in redis, so we will pick a larger site so we can see how it works (this requires a full deployment).

 Crawl Request: